longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Clicking on this button will bring up the :guilabel:`server options` dialog box as shown in Figure 4 below.
 From here you can customize other settings for the game before you start it.
-The ruleset defines many of these options, so be sure to have selected the ruleset you want to play before attempting to set other settings.
+The ruleset defines many of these options, so be sure to select the ruleset you want to play before attempting to set other settings.
 You can hover the mouse over the entries to get an explanation of what the setting does.

 .. figure:: ../../_static/images/gui-elements/server-options.png
     :height: 400px